-(Time length is 30 minutes) - 3.
-In their affirmation of connecting with others, Browning's "Meeting at Night" and Whitman's "I Saw in Louisiana a Live-Oak Growing" are similar.
+1. In their affirmation of connecting with others, Browning's "Meeting at Night" and Whitman's "I Saw in Louisiana a Live-Oak Growing" are similar.
 Given our discussion in class, however, we would expect the worldviews and assumptions which underlie this affirmation to be quite different for each poet.
 How?

-(Time length is 40 minutes)
+(Time Limit is 40 minutes; Grade is 40)

-- 4. The literary and the visual arts are very similar.
+- 2. The literary and the visual arts are very similar.
 Each strives to capture a moment, tell a story or pin down something that would otherwise be lost in the flow of time.
 When a writer composes a piece of written work about a piece of visual art, neither of the original pieces remain unchanged: the written work affects how one views the visual and the visual work informs the way a reader approaches the written.
 Understanding this relationship is essential to understanding some of 19th and 20th centuries' poems and their issues.
 In your answer, refer to Dante Gabriel Rossetti's "The Blessed Damozel," Ted Hughes' "Perfect Light," and W. H. Auden's "Musée des Beaux Arts"?
-(Time length is 60 minutes) - 5.
+(Time Limit is 50 minutes; Grade is 50) - 3.
 Analyze the persona of the speaker in T. S. Eliot's poem "The Love Song of J. Alfred Prufrock" by examining the way he sees the world?
-(Time length is 30 minutes)